Hartford Art Galleries, Museums, Supplies & More

 When you need art framing in Hartford head to:

-They provide complete lines of wood and aluminum moldings and exclusively utilize conservation, acid-free mat boards and can frequently accommodate rush picture framing requests without additional rush costs.
+Katz is a full-service custom picture framing company near you based in a private studio in the South End after originally starting on Farmington Avenue in the West End in 1984 that provides complete lines of wood and aluminum moldings and exclusively utilizes conservation acid-free mat boards and can frequently accommodate rush picture framing requests without additional rush costs.

-Throughout the year, Hartford Fine Art & Framing proudly displays unique work by local and regional artists.
-Oils, photos, pastels, watercolors, sculpture, and fine crafts are all available.
+Throughout the year Hartford Fine Art & Framing proudly displays unique work by local and regional artists plus oils, photos, pastels, watercolors, sculpture, and fine crafts are all available.

 In the past we have also discussed: